mneyrane/AS-NESTA-net/README.md

 We recommend using these versions or later versions.

+In addition, one is required to have LaTeX installed to run the current experiments.
+The plots generated use LaTeX font for text and symbols.
+Note that this can be circumvented by removing the keyword argument `rc={'text.usetex' : True}` from the `sns.set(...)` call in each experiment script.

 ## Running the experiments

 To run any of the experiments under `demos/`, we suggest you use a Python [virtual environment](https://docs.python.org/3.9/library/venv.html) to set things up.